 - 16. Junior Fair members may sell only one lot of livestock through the Junior Fair Livestock Sales.
+If exhibitor has more than one champion or reserve, they are required to sell those lots.
 One lot of livestock equals one hog, one lamb, one market beef, one market goat, one dairy steer, one gallon of milk, one pen of chickens or one pen of rabbits.
 Champion and Reserve Champion animals must sell.
 Each specie committee is responsible for payment of 4% per lot sold, that goes to the Darke County Junior Fair Sale Committee for advertisement, sale promotion, and sale expenses. - 17.
 Champion and Reserve Champion animals must sell.
 Champion and Reserve Champion market lamb, beef steer and market hog will be taken to a local ODA or USDA approved meat processing facility that has been pre-determined by the Senior Fairboard. - 18.
 ODA Rules prohibit the showing of tranquilized livestock, including products such as Calf Calm, and diuretics for cosmetic purposes. - 19.
 All animals must stay in their respective barn area.
 No animals should be in camper areas.